KxSystems/docs/docs/index.md

 ---
 :fontawesome-solid-download:
-[Download](https://code.kx.com/download/site.zip "60MB") a copy of this site you can run from your filesystem
+[Download](https://code.kx.com/download/q.zip "60MB") a copy of this site you can run from an isolated webserver

 The source code for this site is on GitHub at
 :fontawesome-brands-github: